jczarnecki014/jczarnecki014/README.md

 - Previously: IT Technical School (High School)  "Zespół Szkół Elektronicznych" at Jelenia Góra **( 4 years )**

 ### I'm currently working on :wrench:
 :car: **AutoVertical** -  Application to selling vehicles for companys and private persons.
 I would like create better version of popular polish automotive portal "Otomoto".
-My version will contain full administration CMS panel, client panel to manage his announcement and statistics.
+My version will contain full administration CMS panel, client panel to manage his adverts and statistics.
 Panel for company client to publish his companys advertisement on the website.
-I will write more about this project in its readme
+I will write more about this project it readme

 #
 ### Contact with me: